amanwin/NaturalLanguageProcessing-SyntacticProcessing/README.md

 ### Parsing
 A key task in syntactical processing is **parsing**.
 It means to break down a given sentence into its 'grammatical constituents'.
 Parsing is an important step in many applications which helps us better understand the linguistic structure of sentences.

 Let’s understand parsing through an example.
-Let's say you ask a question answering (QA) system, such as Amazon's Alexa or Apple's Siri, the following question: "Who won <u>the cricket world cup in 2015</u>?"
+Let's say you ask a question answering (QA) system, such as Amazon's Alexa or Apple's Siri, the following question: "Who won <ins>the cricket world cup in 2015</ins>?"

-The QA system can respond meaningfully only if it can understand that the phrase <u>'cricket world cup'</u> is related to the phrase 'in 2015'.
-The phrase <u>'in 2015'</u> refers to a specific time frame, and thus modifies the question significantly.
+The QA system can respond meaningfully only if it can understand that the phrase <ins>'cricket world cup'</ins> is related to the phrase 'in 2015'.
+The phrase <ins>'in 2015'</ins> refers to a specific time frame, and thus modifies the question significantly.
 Finding such dependencies or relations between the phrases of a sentence can be achieved using parsing techniques.

 Let's take another example sentence to understand how a parsed sentence looks like: "The quick brown fox jumps over the table".
 The figure given below shows the three main constituents of this sentence.
 Note that actual parse trees are different from the simplified representation below.